Neutrino Physics with an Opaque Detector

-IBD detection where backgrounds are hugely reduced opens the door to new explorations, such as a reactor anti-neutrino oscillation measurement beyond today's precision.
-In situations where a high signal-to-background ratio was unnecessary, a major reduction of the overburden requirement might become possible, as low-background performance can be envisaged closer to the surface thanks to the detector's native background rejection.
-This makes LiquidO an ideal detector to monitor reactor anti-neutrinos for non-proliferation purposes~\cite{Ref_NuReactorMonitor}.
-LiquidO's opacity and fibre-lattice readout also allows for a much more efficient use of precious underground laboratory space.
+IBD detection where backgrounds are hugely reduced opens the door to new explorations, such as a reactor antineutrino oscillation measurement beyond today's precision.
+Conversely, in scenarios where a high signal-to-background ratio is unnecessary, a major reduction of the overburden and shielding requirements would be possible.
+A promising application in this situation would be to monitor reactor antineutrinos for non-proliferation purposes~\cite{Ref_NuReactorMonitor}.
+The opacity of our technique also allows for a more efficient use of precious laboratory space.
 In LSDs, a passive ``buffer'' region is often used to shield against PMT or other radioactivity, and has been up to about 4$\times$ larger in volume~\cite{Ref_DCIV} than the neutrino target in past experiments.
 This buffer is necessary for a monolithic detector since light from energy deposited anywhere in the central region can in principle be seen by all the photo-sensors.
-In contrast, for a detector like LiquidO that self-segments into many optically-decoupled regions, this buffer is no longer a crucial design feature and can be greatly reduced or removed.
+In contrast, a segmented detector effectively keeps events localised and can thus typically tolerate higher rates.
+The self-segmentation of the LiquidO approach means a buffer is no longer a crucial design feature and can be greatly reduced or removed.

-LiquidO's single-$e^+$ identification capabilities also open a door to new or complementary modes of $\bar\nu_e$ detection that were previously inaccessible.
-New target isotopes could potentially enable exploration of the region below the 1.8\,MeV IBD threshold for the first time.
-Control of cosmogenic $e^+$ backgrounds would be necessary and LiquidO's high-resolution imaging could help significantly with that.
-One example is the $\beta^+$ decay of the cosmogenic $^{11}$C production ($\tau\approx20$~minutes) that could be reduced via spatial correlation to the precisely tracked progenitor muon.